robgaston/osgw/index.md

     - simple tools for querying data using SQL.

     - it is what we will be using during this workshop.

+- the command line client, `psql`

+    - allows execution of SQL against PostgreSQL databases from a command line

 ---